Egyptian passport: Passport Note

 The passports contain a note from the issuing state that is addressed to the authorities of all other states, identifying the bearer as a citizen of that state and requesting that they be allowed to pass and be treated according to international norms.
 The textual portions of Egyptian passports is printed in both English and Arabic.
 The note inside of Egyptian passports states, in English:

 The Minister of Foreign Affairs requests all whom it may concern to permit the bearer of this Passport to pass, assist and protect him whenever necessary.

 Languages

 The textual portions of Egyptian passports were traditionally printed in both Arabic and French, including both during and after the United Arab Republic union with Syria.
-Recently, English has taken the place of French, which no longer appears on the passport.
+Recently, English took the place of French, which no longer appears on the passport.

-Visa free travel
+Visa requirements map

 Visa requirements for Egyptian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Egypt.
-In 2016, Egyptian citizens had visa-free or visa on arrival access to 49 countries and territories, ranking the Egyptian passport 88th in the world according to the Visa Restrictions Index.
+As of April 2025, Egyptian citizens had visa-free or visa on arrival access to 50 countries and territories, ranking the Egyptian passport 87th in the world according to the Henley Passport Index.